 “Facing the reality of this suffering, we remember that peacefulness does not mean passiveness and nonattachment does not mean nonengagement.”
 Lions Roar

 Naturally, there is an aversion to loving someone when we really don’t agree with what they say, they have hurt us deeply, and we really don’t like them at all.
-And, the article explains, that’s absolutely fine.
+And the article cited explains that’s absolutely fine.

 What matters is that we recognise a person who causes pain didn’t reach that point without a lifetime of experiences.
 That they were someone who was suffering before they chose a life of pain.
 This is not to excuse their hurtful behaviour (although many may see it that way, or struggle with the concept), but to be free of our own suffering, we must acknowledge someone isn’t born to hurt.